IGDERZEN-Zakaria/Spring-Security/README.md

 ![csrf.png](images%2Fcsrf.png)

-Spring Security by default activate the csrf protection as bellow
+Spring Security by default activates the csrf protection as bellow

 ![csrf2.png](images%2Fcsrf2.png)

 ### When to use CSRF Protection :

-CSRF Protection should be used for any request that could be processed by a browser by normal users ,Although if we are creating a service that is used by non-browser clients, we would likely disable the CSRF Protection
+CSRF Protection should be used for any request that could be processed by a browser by normal users, Although if we are creating a service used by non-browser clients, we would likely disable the CSRF Protection